chrisekelley/voxel-hello-client/README.md

 This is a fork of voxel-hello-world with the addition of voxel-client, which passes data to voxel-server.

-It does not work yet - it does hit the server, but I need to do a bit more work on voxel-client.
+It is pretty wobbly still - it does hit the server, but I need to do a bit more work on voxel-client.

 Learn more at http://voxeljs.com

 ## Status:

-4/6/2013: gets playerID and settings from server.
+4/8/2013: gets playerID and settings from server.
 Game is created in voxel-client from server settings. voxel-hello-client adds a player.
 Still there is work to do; see errors in server log after deleting some voxels.

 # Get it running on your machine